Potatzz/23586/pedro_pathing.md

     }
 }

 In your constants file, add .mass() below public static FollowerConstants followerConstants = new FollowerConstants().
 Here is an example:
 public static FollowerConstants followerConstants = new FollowerConstants()
         .mass(5);

+Adding Drive-Train Constants: Copy and paste this code.
+MAKE SURE THE CONFIG HAS THE SAME MOTOR AND ENCODER NAMES AS THE ONES LISTED BELOW public static MecanumConstants driveConstants = new MecanumConstants()
+        .maxPower(1)
+        .rightFrontMotorName("RightFront")
+        .rightRearMotorName("RightBack")
+        .leftRearMotorName("LeftBack")
+        .leftFrontMotorName("LeftFront")
+        .leftFrontMotorDirection(DcMotorSimple.Direction.REVERSE)
+        .leftRearMotorDirection(DcMotorSimple.Direction.REVERSE)
+        .rightFrontMotorDirection(DcMotorSimple.Direction.FORWARD)
+        .rightRearMotorDirection(DcMotorSimple.Direction.FORWARD)

+Then, you must add the mecanum drive-train code.
+MAKE SURE TO ONLY ADD THE PARTS OFF THIS SCRIPT BELOW THAT AREN"T THERE: public static Follower createFollower(HardwareMap hardwareMap) {
+        return new FollowerBuilder(followerConstants, hardwareMap)
+                .pathConstraints(pathConstraints)
+                .mecanumDrivetrain(driveConstants)
+                .build();
+}

+Localiztion: Our team uses a drive encoder localization method.